Generally, teachers don’t expect gifts.

 Teachers care about children and want to educate them in preparation for the world beyond school.
 That’s enough of a reward for most educators.

 That said, your student’s teacher is awesome!
-So you want to do a little more to show you appreciate how your teacher goes above and beyond the call of duty.
+This past school year has been trying for everyone – students, parents and teachers alike.
+So you want to do a little more to show how much you appreciate your teacher who goes above and beyond the call of duty.

 A great gift during Christmas or at the end of the year is a way parent, and learners can show their appreciation toward a favorite teacher.
 Teachers are grateful for such gifts because it confirms to them the reason they became teachers and they are inspired when parents and students appreciate their efforts.

 You don’t need to think only of the holiday season.
 Make sure to remember your child’s great educator during teacher appreciation week.
-In 2020, teacher appreciation week is the first full school week of May.
+In 2021, teacher appreciation week is the first full school week of May – May 3rd through May 7th.

 All gifts, however, aren’t equal.
 There are good gifts, and then there are ones where a teacher appreciates the gesture, but they don’t want the gift.
 I know you are looking to get a great gift – so what gift ideas are good gifts for teachers?
 The guide will help guide you in deciding what kind of gift you should get for your child’s teacher.